 Imagine the following scenario:

-A CSM is on a call with a client and during their discussion, the client has an idea for a feature that might make their lives 10x easier.
-Instead of waiting for the monthly product meeting, the CSM can simply ask a product person to jump on the call or join the next one.
-A productive internal relationship translates into a productive external one, and that, on the whole, is the main point to remember for any effort to improve time to value.
+A CSM is on a call with a client, and during their discussion, the client has an idea for a feature that might make their lives 10x easier.
+Instead of waiting for the monthly product meeting, the CSM can ask a product person to jump on the call or join the next one.
+A productive internal relationship translates into a productive external one, which is the main point to remember for any effort to improve time to value.

 Measure More than Time to Value

-Time to value is just one metric in the wide array of tools the CSM has.
+Time to value is just one metric in the CSM’s wide array of tools.
 It’s necessary to have a strategic overview of every account, but sometimes it’s helpful to look beyond and see:

 - The messages of customers who thanked you in the last month